Naviden/Introduction-to-XAI/Tools/SHAP_examples/How SHAP works.md

 - **Model Prediction Probability**: 0.7 (70% chance of having diabetes).

-##### Applying Shapley Values
-For our model, $N = \{\text{Glucose Level}, \text{BMI}, \text{Age}\}$, we calculate the SHAP values by considering all subsets of features and their contributions:

-1. **Baseline Prediction**:
-   - $\text{logit}(\text{Base}) = -6$

-2. **Marginal Contributions**:
-   - **Glucose Alone**, **BMI Alone**, **Age Alone**, and various combinations as detailed earlier are calculated.

-3. **Computing SHAP Values** for each feature by averaging over all possible combinations of features:
-   - **SHAP for Glucose**:
-     - This value reflects the average change in the prediction when Glucose Level is added to all possible subsets of other features.
-Calculation involves multiple permutations where Glucose Level's presence or absence changes the outcome.
-   - **SHAP for BMI** and **SHAP for Age**:
-     - Similarly, calculated by systematically adding and removing these features from combinations and observing changes in predictions.

-You’re right; I mentioned detailed calculations but did not provide specific numerical examples showing how the contributions are computed for each subset.
-Let's go into a more detailed calculation for the Shapley values using our diabetes prediction model.

----

-### Detailed Calculations for SHAP Values

-For this example, we will focus on calculating the SHAP value for the feature "Glucose Level".
-We will provide step-by-step calculations of the Shapley value for this feature.

 #### Setting
 - **Features**: $N = \{\text{Glucose Level}, \text{BMI}, \text{Age}\}$